matix2267/enemy-distance-evolution/README.md

 > [!TIP]
 > You can see the level of a particular spawner by looking at its name.

-> [!NOTE]
-> If you're playing with enemy expansions turned on the newly created nests will inherit the level
-> from the nests that sent the expansion party.
-This seems to be non-overridable by mods.

 ## Compatibility

 ### Can I add this mod to an existing save?